Aravindsai2109/cybersecurity-portfolio/README.md

 # Cybersecurity Hands-On Portfolio

 A collection of hands-on cybersecurity experiments covering network security, binary and software security, web security, and applied cryptography.

+> ⚠️ **Security Notice**
+>
+> All experiments documented in this repository were conducted for educational purposes within controlled and isolated lab environments where I had authorization to perform the experiments.
+The techniques demonstrated are intended for security learning, testing, and research in authorized environments only.
+Do not apply these techniques against systems, networks, or applications without explicit permission.

 > Documentation is being developed lab by lab.
-Each write-up will focus on
-> the objective, environment, tools, techniques, procedure, observations,
-> special cases, troubleshooting, security implications, and mitigation.
+Each write-up will focus on the objective, environment, tools, techniques, procedure, observations, special cases, troubleshooting, security implications, and mitigation.

 ## Areas of Practice